i-havr/carp-travel/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## About
+## About project

 The application allows everyone to find a suitable type of vacation in the Carpathians.
 In addition, there is an opportunity to join a team of professionals organizing tourist leisure.
+For this, feedback forms are available to the user.
+In addition, the user can view the available leisure activities in the form of a gallery.

 ### Technologies used in the project: